 4. Monica Church

 The Millennial Crisis is what Monica Church brands herself and her vlog as.
 A vlog of her life and the “millennial” things that happen in her life on a day-to-day basis.
-A channel where other millennials can learn from or where non-millennials can watch to understand what a day in a millennials life might look like.
+A channel where viewers can watch to understand what a day in a millennial’s life might look like.
 Similar to Justin Escalona, Monica is known for some great cinematics in her videos.
-She is real and genuine with her viewers and you can tell that by the way she talks to the camera.
+She is genuine with her viewers and you can tell that by the way she talks to the camera.

-I’ve also created a list of my favourite YouTube Travel Vloggers who are advanced and take amazing cinematics of their travels.
+I’ve also created a list of my favourite YouTube Travel Vloggers who are fairly advanced and take amazing cinematics on their travels.

 There is no right time to start vlogging.
-If you are interested in the concept of making videos about your daily life and building a following off of it, then just start.
+If you’re interested in making videos about your daily life and building a following off of it, then just start.
 It doesn’t take much and you probably already have the necessary resources to start a vlog on YouTube.
 Focus on perfecting your storytelling and focus on upgrading your equipment later.
 Learn from the best and continue to develop as you create more and more vlogs!